-- 6F1.
-Utilise integrated offender management, (IOM) to reduce crime by high risk offenders. - 6F2.
-Adopt an integrated partnership approach to preventing demand for public, private and third sector. - 6F3.
-Support multi-agency public protection arrangements (MAPPA) to manage the most dangerous violent and sexual offenders. - 6F4.
-Establish stronger and collaboration partnerships to tackle personal robbers. - 6F5.
+- 6C2.
+PCC to grant aid positive activities for young people most at risk of getting involved in offending not provided elsewhere. - 6C3.
+Monitor the impact on re-offending and out of out of court disposals, including cautions, PND and 'community resolution!' - 6C4.
+Support IOM GPS tagging pilot to reduce re-offending by people involved in shop theft. - 6C5.
+Undertake research and engagement activity with young people - 6C6.
+Work with schools to ensure that the crime prevention features in core curriculum. - Utilise integrated offender management, (IOM) to reduce crime by high risk offenders - 6F2.
+Adopt an integrated partnership approach to preventing demand for public, private and third sector. - Support multi-agency public protection vulnerable and human arrangements (MAPPA) to manage the most dangerous violent and sexual 5F3.
+Direct young people away offenders from being involved in 6F4.
+Establish stronger and collaboration - organised crime through partnerships to tackle personal robbers.
+IOM, Troubled Families and 6F5.
 Reduce the recidivism rate for persistent shoplifters compared to 2014-15. - 6F6.
-Bolster monitoring/ review arrangements for crimes where a suspect has been identified (especially for violence and sexual crimes) to ensure that all possible enforcement action is being taken. - 6F7.
+Bolster monitoring/ review arrangements physical, people and cyber for crimes where a suspect has been identified (especially for violence and sexual crimes) to ensure that all possible enforcement action is being taken. - plate (ANPR) technology to 6F7.
 In support of Community Remedy, establish mechanisms to ensure young people are appropriately referred to support agencies (see also 4F5). - 6F8.
 Work with Partners and take steps to enhance intelligence gathering e.g. communities, rural crime and cybercrime. - 6F9.
-Ensure that crime prevention. reducing demand and bureaucracy is central to mainstream activity. - 6P1.
-Partners to ensure that suitable accommodation is made available to avoid vulnerable young people with mental health concerns being detained in custody and develop an appropriate place of safety. - 6P2.
-Focus on those individuals and families that cause the most demand to public organisations. - 6P3.
-Support Public Health England's 'Liaison and Diversion scheme.
+Ensure that crime prevention, reducing demand and bureaucracy is central to mainstream activity. - 6P1.
+Partners to ensure that suitable accommodation is made available to avoid vulnerable young people with mental health concerns being detained in custody and develop an appropriate place of safety - 6P2.
+Focus on those individuals and families that cause the most demand to public organisations - 6P3.
+Support Public Health England's 'Liaison and Diversion scheme

-- policing, including cadets, rural specials, specials, volunteer PCSOs and neighbourhood watch. - 7F2.
+- 7C1.
+Support the implementation on the handling teams. - 7C2.
+Ensure the Force achieves a balance - improve service delivery through - 'C4.
+Implement and promote the social responsibility strategies. - 7C5.
+Submit bids to maximise funding opportunities nationally. - 7C6.
+Rationalise the police estate and support joint service centre with partners. - Recruit more volunteers (especially cadets rural specials specials volunteer PCSOs - 7F2.
 Create a regional Police business service with Northants. - 7F3.
-Support the introduction of a Regional and Operational Support Unit with Leicestershire, Lincolnshire and Northamptonshire. - 7F4.
-Introduce more agile mobile data solution for police officers and staff to make them more effective. - 7F5.
-Provide dedicated high visibility cars and encourage more voluntary speed watch schemes. - 7F6.
-Ensure that 'Designing the Future' maintains access to services and effective communication to provide public reassurance by publicising positive good news stories (see also 2P2). - 7P1.
-Greater commissioning and pooling budgets to achieve greater efficiency and deliver service improvement for domestic abuse and sexual violence services. - 7P2.
-Work with partners to better understand, prevent and reduce demand and take steps to bolster community volunteering. - 7P3.
-Ensure there is practical information sharing agreements in place to support multi-agency and locality working. - 7P4.
-Ensure greater alignment of public organisations efficiency and transformational programmes.
+Support the introduction of a Regional and Operational Support Unit with Leicestershire, Lincolnshire and Northamptonshire - to make them more effective. - cars and encourage more voluntary speed watch schemes. - maintains access to services and public reassurance by publicising - 7P1.
+Greater commissioning and pooling budgets to achieve greater efficiency and deliver service improvement for domestic abuse and sexual violence services. - 7P3.
+Ensure there is practical information sharing agreements in place to support multi-agency and locality working - organisations efficiency and transformational programmes.